-If you powder the herbs or purchase a manual gel cap pill making machine, you can conserve and even pre-mix natural home remedies to use both now and when you can’t call a doctor for help.
+If you powder the herbs or purchase a manual gel cap pill-making machine, you can conserve and even pre-mix natural home remedies to use both now and when you can’t call a doctor for help.

 The petals of a calendula plant are edible, and the entire flower is often used in natural home remedies.
 It is a common base ingredient in a plethora of commercially manufactured creams, ointments, and salves – especially in diaper rash creams.

 Cayenne can add robust flavor to drag survival meals and help heal the body of various ailments.
-If you run out of the quikclot style bandages you have stockpiled, having ample cayenne pepper on hand might just save your life.
+If you run out of the quikclot-style bandages you have stockpiled, having ample cayenne pepper on hand might just save your life.
 Pouring cayenne onto a wound, even a severe one, may help stem blood flow dramatically.

-Bleeding should stop or vastly reduce less than 30 seconds after pouring about 1 teaspoon of cayenne pepper onto the wound.
+Bleeding should stop or vastly reduce in less than 30 seconds after pouring about 1 teaspoon of cayenne pepper onto the wound.
 Cayenne pepper is often praised for its antiseptic properties, as well.

 4. Black Cohosh

-Black Cohosh boasts immune system boosting and anti-inflammatory properties. a member of the buttercup family, is a plant native to North America.
+Black Cohosh boasts immune system and anti-inflammatory properties. a member of the buttercup family, is a plant native to North America.

 5. Aloe Vera

-Aloe vera has been used to treat stomach aches, general wound healing, and as a laxative.
+Aloe vera has been used to alleviate stomach aches, general wound healing, and as a laxative.
 It is also a superb active natural healing ingredient to use in oral care home remedies.
 Aloe vera boasts antibacterial, antiseptic, antiviral, and antifungal properties.

 This delicious herb is heralded for its anti-inflammatory and antiviral properties.
-Like aloe vera, cinnamon is also a robust and commonly used ingredients in natural oral care remedies.
+Like aloe vera, cinnamon is also a robust and commonly used ingredient in natural oral care remedies.
 Cinnamon can also help lower blood sugar levels thanks to its ability to foster insulin resistance.

 This herb’s antiviral properties enable it to be a potent stomach ache natural treatment aid.
 Basil boasts intense antispasmodic properties as well.

-Some of the most common uses for this seasoning and medicinal herb include use in the treatment of intestinal problems like diarrhea, constipation, and gas, loss of appetite, stomach aches, muscle spasms, and to boost the immune system.
+Some of the most common uses for this seasoning and medicinal herb include use in the treatment of intestinal problems like diarrhea, constipation, gas, loss of appetite, stomach aches, muscle spasms, and to boost the immune system.